-Fourpaws OuterWear make and sell a beautiful range of dog accessories.
+Fourpaws OuterWear make and sell a beautiful range of dog bandanas.
 We spoke to Nikki, the brains and inspiration behind the American brand to find out more.

-If you follow us on Instagram, you probably won’t have failed to notice that Poppy is often sporting a rather snazzy bandana.
+If you follow us on Instagram, you probably won’t have failed to notice that Pops and Gert are often sporting rather snazzy dog bandanas.

-Being the fashionista that she is, she has a pawdrobe to make every pup in the park green with envy.
+Being the fashionistas that they are, they have a pawdrobe to make every pup in the park green with envy.

-I think at the last count she had well over 30 bandanas.
+I think at the last count they had well over 30 bandanas.
 The lions share of which are from Fourpaws Outerwear.

 Over the years, I’ve got to know Nikki really quite well.
 We’ve enjoyed many a late-night conversation over Instagram messenger!
 Nikki lives in Las Vagas, and despite the time difference, we often find time to catch up and chat about all things dog!

-When did you decide to start your own business making dog accessories, and what gave you the inspiration?
+When did you decide to start your own business making dog bandanas, and what gave you the inspiration?

 After getting a college degree in economics, I embarked on a couple of graduate degrees and pursued a few jobs in my degree field.
 I realised the only way I was going to find stable employment was to become my own boss.